-The Deschutesis a lean, mean, no frills, down and dirty shelters for ultralight hikers on the move.
-It packs so small and light it might literally get lost in your pack.
-Yet it is large enough for a comfortable night’s rest without the claustrophobia of a small tarp.
+The Deschutes is a lean, mean, no frills, down and dirty shelter for ultralight hikers on the move.
+It packs so small and light it might literally get lost in your pack, yet it is large enough for a comfortable night’s rest without the claustrophobia of a small tarp.

-Most tarps have one or more gaps that you need to deal with to stay dry.
+Most tarps have one or more gaps that you need to address in order to stay dry.
 The Deschutes has 360 o weather protection.
-This tarp helps you the worst storms while staying nice and dry.
-It's single pole pyramid Structre makes it easy to setup and very stable.
+This tarp helps shelter you from the worst storms while staying nice and dry.
+Its single pole pyramid structure makes it easy to set up and very stable.
 It easily handles both wind and light snow loads.